Grant funding overview for wider Wellington Region

 Upcoming closing dates are posted on the left-sidebar of the website, (meetings are generally held twice each month).
 Applications will only be accepted through their online application process and must be received by 10 pm on the closing date.
 If your application is in order the application will automatically be included in the next funding round.
 Ensure that you submit your application well in advance of when you require the funds.
 They will only accept applications up to three months prior to the event.
 All quotes need to be current and dated within a three month period.

-Pub Charity closing dates are 2 September, 7 October, 4 November.
+Upcoming Pub Charity closing dates are 7 October and 4 November.
 There isn't a funding round in December.

 The Lion Foundation

-The Lion Foundation is once again pleased to welcome applications for funding.
+The Lion Foundation are pleased to welcome applications for funding.
 Before you apply please check that you are eligible and that your project matches their criteria.